-Walking for Health is England’s largest network of health walk schemes, helping people across the country lead a more active lifestyle.
-We’ve done this with great success for over 12 years, improving the mental and physical well-being of thousands of people.
+Walking for Health is England’s largest network of health walks with over 400 active schemes, helping people across the country lead a more active lifestyle.
+We’ve done this with great success for over 14 years, improving the mental and physical well-being of thousands of people.

-Around 3,000 weekly walks are led by over 10,000 friendly, specially trained volunteers who are on hand to provide encouragement and support, and make sure no one gets left behind.
+1,800 weekly walks are supported by around 8,300 friendly, specially trained volunteers who are on hand to provide encouragement and support, and make sure no one gets left behind.
 Our walks are short and over easy terrain, and are open to everyone but are especially aimed at those who are least active.
-Every year over 70,000 regular walkers experience the benefits of getting and staying active.
+Every week we reach 20,200 walkers, supporting them to experience the benefits of getting and staying active.